 Byte enables

-Byte enables are used to indicate partial word content in the last word of the message/burst.
+Byte enables are configured and used (when necessary) to indicate partial word content in the last word of the message/burst.
 When they are included, they must be all ones for all words in the message except the last.
-They are only included when needed, when it is known from the data protocol attributes that messages may have lengths that are not a multiple of DataWidth or zero.
+They are only included when needed, when it is known from the data protocol attributes that messages may have lengths that are not a multiple of DataWidth or are zero.

 Also, the use of byte enables must be consistent with the endianness of the data interface.
 If the interface is big endian, then partial words will have low order byte enables set to zero as appropriate (e.g. if there is one valid byte, it must be the high order byte).
 If the interface is little endian, then partial words will have high order byte enables set to zero as appropriate (e.g. if there is one valid byte, it must be the low order byte).
+A typical example would be when input data was stored into an internal buffer, using the byte enables.
+At this point the worker’s endianness would determine which bytes in memory are valid, since the byte enables are only valid during the write to internal memory, and are not necessarily captured anywhere.

 If the data protocol requires support for zero length messages (ZeroLengthMessages), byte enables are also included and may be all zero in the last or only word of a zero length message.
 Note that enabling ZeroLengthMessages in a WSI also enables the last word of non-zero-length messages to be empty.
 In particular, this allows a producer to signal the end of a message without data (and thus without knowing if any word is in fact the last one).
+This is useful for a producer what wants to pass every word of data to the consumer as soon as it is available, without needing to wait until it knows whether that word is in fact the last one or not (in the case of imprecise bursts).

 Thus the byte enable logic of a WSI is constrained beyond OCP, and all WSI transactions are OCP compliant.